 60 Hz Vs. A144 Hz Monitor.

-If you like to watch movies on a big screen, then the best option is a 1440p or ultra HDTV with a sharp QHD resolution.
-But if your primary concern is playing games, then an excellent gaming monitor without any extra features should be enough.
+But if your primary concern is playing games, an excellent gaming monitor without extra features will be enough.

 The answer to this question is subjective and depends on your preferences.
 If you’re looking for a more immersive gaming experience, the 144Hz Monitor will give you that advantage over the 1440p Monitor.

 However, if you want an upgrade from 1080p or 720p monitors with better picture quality than both of these options, then go for the 1440P Monitor.
 As long as one of these screens works well in your situation, there’s no need to worry about which screen size is best because they are all great!